Analyzing Quiz results

 How to access quiz reports

-From within your quiz go to the Quiz Administration menu
+From within your quiz click on the Results icon in the top menu bar.

 Grades report